Analysing voices, speech and audio recordings for investigations and forensic cases

 Centre for Forensic Phonetics and Acoustics at the University of Zürich

 As of 2019, J P French Associates is affiliated to the Centre for Forensic Phonetics and Acoustics at the University of Zürich; the Centre “brings together an interdisciplinary array of research from diverse fields, including: phonetics, psychology, medicine, engineering, physics in academia as well as forensic industries to address current questions in voice recognition relevant for forensic investigations”.
 We are now undertaking casework in conjunction with the Centre.

 30 year anniversary

-J P French Associates is celebrating 30 years of providing independent, research-led expertise to the criminal justice systems in the UK and across the world.
+J P French Associates is celebrating over 30 years of providing independent, research-led expertise to the criminal justice systems in the UK and across the world.
 The company was formed in August 1987 and, across three decades, has grown and formed strong links with the University of York’s forensic speech science research centre.